sktime/sktime/GOVERNANCE.rst

 The core developer vote takes place in private communication channels, visible only to core developers, and isanonymous.
 The CC vote takes place in private communication channels, visible only to CC members, and is anonymous.

-In the rare case of an even vote, the CC member with the longest continuous tenure has a tie breaking privilege.
+In the rare case of an even vote weight, the tie is broken by the highest average approval among CC groups.
+If a tie remains, the CC member with the longest continuous tenure has a tie breaking privilege.

 End of tenure
 ^^^^^^^^^^^^^